 Lisa Genova, author of the New York Times Bestselling novels Still Alice, Left Neglected, Love Anthony, and Inside the O'Briens.

 Lisa Genova graduated valedictorian, summa cum laude from Bates College with a degree in Biopsychology and has a Ph.D. in Neuroscience from Harvard University.
-Acclaimed as the Oliver Sacks of fiction, she is the author of the New York Times bestselling novels Still Alice, Left Neglected, Love Anthony, and Inside the O’Briens.
+Acclaimed as the Oliver Sacks of fiction and the Michael Crichton of brain science, she is the author of the New York Times bestselling novels Still Alice, Left Neglected, Love Anthony, and Inside the O’Briens.

 Still Alice has spent 59 weeks on the New York Times bestseller list.
 It won the 2008 Bronte Prize and the 2011 Bexley Book of the Year, and it was nominated for the 2010 Indies Choice Debut Book of the Year by the American Booksellers Association.
 It was the #6 Top Book Group Favorite of 2009 by Reading Group Choices, a 2009 Barnes & Noble Discover Pick, a 2009 Indie Next pick, a 2009 Borders Book Club Pick, and a 2009 Target Book Club pick.
 There are over 2.6 million copies in print, and it has been translated into 37 languages.
 It was chosen as one of the thirty titles for World Book Night 2013.
 Still Alice is an Academy Award winning film from Sony Pictures Classics starring Julianne Moore, Alec Baldwin, Kristen Stewart, Kate Bosworth, and Hunter Parrish.
 Julianne Moore won the 2015 Best Actress Oscar for her role as Alice Howland.
 A Top 10 Independent Movie of 2015 on iTunes.